acswift/stable-diffusion/README.md

 - [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) · Jun 26, 2025

+Stable Diffusion WebUI Forge is a platform on top of the original Stable Diffusion WebUI by AUTOMATIC1111, to make development easier, optimize resource management, speed up inference, and study experimental features.

 Stable Diffusion WebUI Forge is a platform on top of Stable Diffusion WebUI (based on Gradio ) to make development easier, optimize resource management, speed up inference, and study experimental features.

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.